 - Producing research or written documents from time-to-time including contribution to the FICM newsletter, Critical Eye, and the Faculty website.

-The current Trainee Representative Elect is Dr Richard Gould:
+The current Lead Trainee Representative is Dr Richard Gould:

 Richard Gould is a dual ICM and Anaesthesia trainee based in West Yorkshire.
 After graduating from Manchester, Richard completed his house jobs in Stoke-on-Trent.
 These included a placement on ICU that confirmed his enjoyment for the specialty.

 "I’m Richard, a dual ICM / Anaesthesia Trainee in Yorkshire.
 I live in Bradford with my wife and young family, and am currently working in Mid Yorkshire NHS Trust completing my Stage 2 training.